 Fan – The residence halls are not air conditioned so a small fan is helpful during the first few weeks in September.
 Air conditioners are not allowed.

 Kitchen – The residence halls have kitchens with microwaves and ovens.
-We don’t allow microwaves in student rooms, but small refrigerators, less than 3.6 cubic feet are permitted.
+We don’t allow microwaves in student rooms, but small refrigerators less than 3.6 cubic feet are permitted.
 Small refrigerators use lots of electricity and are not very sustainable.
-This past year students found a need for a refrigerator in about half the rooms.
 We do not have a refrigerator rental program due to this small usage.

-Room size – Basic room dimensions are listed under Residence Halls on the Reslife website.
+Room size – Basic room dimensions are listed under Residence Halls on the Residential Life website.
 In general, rooms are not huge and most current students recommend bringing less so you don’t overcrowd your room.

 Further Information About Living at Mac